rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 There are a lot of podcasts dedicated to Linux.
 In your podcast application just search Linux.
 My favorites are:

 - Destination Linux - A weekly podcast on general Open Source topics.
-- Linux Unplugged - A weekly podcast on Linux by Jupiter Broadcasting.
-Covers news and applications for Linux.
 - Late Night Linux - A weekly podcast on Linux and the wider tech industry.
+NOTE: Lots of F bombs!
 - Linux After Dark - A weekly podcast on Linux experiences.
+- Linux Dev Time - A weekly podcast on Developing on Linux
 - Linux Downtime - A weekly podcast "From working in the Industry and progressing your career, to managing a projects community"
+- Linux Unplugged - A weekly podcast on Linux by Jupiter Broadcasting.
+Covers news and applications for Linux.
 - This Week in Linux - A weekly podcast on Linux

 ## Casting your display